Judan Ali

-Ali is the first BAME British National to hold a position of technical director for a FIFA Member Association.
+Judan Ali is an English football football coach, working as the head of development for F.C.
+Ebedei.
+He is the first BAME British national to hold a position of technical director for a FIFA member association.

-Early life and career
+Early life

 Ali was born in Brick Lane, Tower Hamlets, London.
-He is of Indian origin.
-He underwent several unfruitful trials at English clubs.
+He requested trials at various English clubs, with none of them responded.
 He was taken on by Arsenal for a two-year stint at the club's academy.
-He then had a spell at the La Masia Academy of Barcelona.
-His experiences there eventually influenced his coaching philosophy.
-Ali went on to sign for Spanish outfit Murcia, with whom he formed a professional career.